Trusts in Action webinar

 4. A chance to dig into what matters to you:

-Join breakout discussions tailored to your priorities – whether that’s staff culture, parental involvement, trust strategy, or inclusive leadership.
+Choose from a multitude of sessions to explore your priorities – whether that’s staff culture, parental involvement, trust strategy, or inclusive leadership.

 5. Tools to use stakeholder feedback more strategically: